Corporate tax: Rates

 Corporate tax rates generally are the same for differing types of income, yet the US graduated its tax rate system where corporations with lower levels of income pay a lower rate of tax, with rates varying from 15% on the first $50,000 of income to 35% on incomes over $10,000,000, with phase-outs.

 The corporate income tax rates differ between US states and range from 2.5% to 11.5%.

 The Canadian system imposes tax at different rates for different types of corporations, allowing lower rates for some smaller corporations.

 Tax rates vary by jurisdiction and some countries have sub-country level jurisdictions like provinces, cantons, prefectures, cities, or other that also impose corporate income tax like Canada, Germany, Japan, Switzerland, and the United States.
 Some jurisdictions impose tax at a different rate on an alternative tax base.

-Examples of corporate tax rates for a few English-speaking countries include:
+Examples of corporate tax rates for a few English-speaking jurisdictions include: